atlassian/data-center-helm-charts/docs/INSTALL.md

 API access, so either the namespace's default `ServiceAccount` must have the required permissions, or the name of the pre-existing `ServiceAccount` must be specified.

+## Volumes
+The Data Center products make use of filesystem storage.
+Each DC node has its own "local-home" volume, and all nodes in the DC cluster share a single "shared-home" volume.

+By default, the Helm charts will configure all of these volumes as ephemeral "emptyDir" volumes.
+This makes it possible to install the charts without configuring any volume management, but comes with two big caveats:

+* Any data stored in the local-home or shared-home will be lost every time a pod starts.
+Whilst the data that is stored in local-home can generally be regenerated (e.g. from the database), this can be very a very expensive process that sometimes required manual intervention.
+* The shared-home volume will not actually be shared between multiple nodes in the DC cluster.
+Whilst this may not immediately prevent scaling the DC cluster up to multiple nodes, certain critical functionality of the products relies on the shared filesystem working as expected.

+For these reasons, the default volume configuration of the Helm charts is suitable only for running a single DC node for evaluation porpoises.
+Proper volume management needs to be configured in order for the data to survive restarts, and for multi-node DC clusters to operate correctly.

+While you are free to configure your Kubernetes volume management in any way you wish, within the constraints imposed by the products, the recommended setup is to use Kubernetes PersistentVolumes and PersistentVolumeClaims.
+The `local-home` volume requires a PersistentVolume with `ReadWriteOnce (RWO)` capability, and `shared-home` requires a PV with `ReadWriteMany (RWX)` capability.
+Typically, this will be a NFS volume provided as part of your infrastructure, but some public-cloud Kubernetes engines provide their own RWX volumes (e.g. AzureFile, ElasticFileStore).
+While this entails a higher up-front setup effort, it gives the best flexibility.

+See [CONFIG.md]() for examples of how to configure the volumes.

 ## Chart values
 Each product's chart contains a large number of configurable options, most of which are optional, but a few of which are mandatory.
 These values can all be specified